-Most all family-based approaches address a wide array of problems in addition to the substance abuse, including: family communication and conflict; other co-occurring behavioral, mental health, and learning disorders; problems with school or work attendance; and peer networks.1
+Most family-based treatment approaches address a wide array of problems in addition to substance abuse, including: family communication and conflict; other co-occurring behavioral, mental health, and learning disorders; problems with school or work attendance; and peer networks.1

 As with Individuals, Families Are Complex and Evolving

 Another distinction is the source of connection.
 Families are connected by alliance, but also by blood (usually) and powerful emotional ties (almost always).
-Support groups, by contrast, are held together by a common goal; for example, 12‐Step programs are purpose‐driven and context‐dependent.
-The same is true of church communities, which may function in some ways like a family; but similar to self‐help programs, churches have a specific purpose.
+Support groups, by contrast, are held together by a common goal.
+For example, 12‐step programs are purpose‐driven and context‐dependent.
+The same is true of church communities, which may function in some ways like a family, but do not involve the same level of connection and history that many families offer.

-As treatment progresses, the idea of family sometimes may be reconfigured, and the notion may change again during continuing care.
+As treatment progresses, the idea of family sometimes may change, and the concept of family may change again during continuing care.
 In other cases, the patient will not allow contact with the family or may only want contact with particular family members and not others.

 What Is Family Therapy?

 Family therapy in substance abuse treatment has two main purposes.
-First, it seeks to use the family’s strengths and resources to help find or develop ways to live without substances of abuse.
-Second, it mends the impact of chemical dependency on both the dependent individual and her family.
+First, it seeks to use the family’s strengths and resources to help find or develop ways to live without unhealthy substances or behaviors.
+Second, it mends the impact of chemical dependency for both the individual and her family.

 In treating substance use disorders, family therapy helps families become aware of their own needs and provides genuine, enduring healing for people.
 It works to shift power to the parental figures in a family and to improve overall communication.
 Other goals will vary according to which member of the family is abusing substances.